romeelk/watermark-cloud-function/README.md

 # Introduction

-A Python cloud function that watermarks an uploaded pdf to cloud storage
+A Python cloud function that watermarks an uploaded pdf to cloud storage.
+It does this using a Python library which merges one pdf with the watermark with the source pdf.

 ## Pre-requesites

 To use this repo you will require:
 * Python 3
 * gcloud cli
+* GCP project
+* Cloud function

 # Architecture

 ![architecture](watermark-cloudfunction.png)

+There are two cloud storage buckets:

+1) input storage bucket.
+This is the Cloud function trigger bucket.
+Upload the file to watermark.
+2) output storage bucket.
+Where the watermark pdf exists and where the final merged pdf is generated.

 ## creating a cloud function from gcloud